 Glutathione has many important functions in our body, and we will briefly discuss all of these here, but most importantly, it is the king of antioxidants!
-Unfortunately our body has to manufacture Glutathione from other vitamins and minerals, so if we are not taking good care of ourselves glutathione levels can be deficient and with this comes with consequences.
+Unfortunately, our body has to manufacture Glutathione from other vitamins and minerals, so if we are not taking good care of ourselves glutathione levels can be deficient, and with this comes consequences.

 Role as an Antioxidant

 If you can go back to high school biology you may remember that in order for a cell to create energy the mitochondria must produce adenosine triphosphate (ATP).
-All of our cells have the function to create ATP.
-In your eggs it is necessary for their health (one reason why science is actually transplanting younger mitochondria into advanced maternal age women’s eggs) and in sperm it is essential for strong progressive forward swimming and fertilization of the egg.
+This is a necessary function in every cell.
+In your eggs it is vital for their health (one reason why science is actually transplanting younger mitochondria into advanced maternal age women’s eggs) and in sperm it is essential for strong progressive forward swimming and fertilization of the egg.
 Obviously, without a doubt, the health of the mitochondria is paramount to fertility.

 The mitochondria use much of the oxygen we breathe in to produce ATP.
 In doing so, the O2 molecule becomes oxidized which creates free radicals (i.e. H2O2 and formaldehyde) or oxidative stress on the body.
-Basically, this is mitochondria exhaust.
+Basically, this is mitochondria exhaust and it is bad for cellular and tissue health.
 Guess whose job it is to clean up this oxidative stress…yup, glutathione, the king anti-’oxidant’.
 Therefore if glutathione is deficient, the result is damage to the mitochondria.
 This is why glutathione is so important for whole and more particularly, reproductive health.

 Note: Glutathione’s protective effects are enhanced when enough vitamin C is also present (another potent antioxidant).